 Section 9.1.
 Limitation of Director and Officer Liability.
 A director or officer of the Corporation shall not be personally liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer, as applicable, except to the extent such exemption from liability or limitation thereof is not permitted under the DGCL as the same exists or may hereafter be amended.
-Any amendment, modification-or, repeal or elimination of the foregoing sentence shall not adversely affect any right or protection of a director of the Corporation hereunder in its application with respect of any to an act or omission by a director or officer occurring prior to the time of before such amendment, modification-or, repeal or elimination.
+Any amendment, modification-or, repealor elimination of the foregoing sentence shall not adversely affect any right or protection of a director of the Corporation hereunder in its application with respect of any to an act or omission by a director or officer or officer or officer or officer.